midchildan/dotfiles/home/README.md

 arbitrary, but a module targeting a specific piece of software is placed in `modules` while a module targeting a specific use case is placed in `profiles`.

-The configuration for Home Manager is chosen based on the hostname unless a specific one is chosen via the command line.
-Configuration for each host are defined in [`machines`](machines), so make sure to add hosts there as necessary.
-If no configuration matching the hostname is found, the Home Manager would attempt to find a match based on the username instead.
+Multiple Home Manager configurations can be defined, and Home Manager will use the one with the matching hostname unless specified otherwise via command line arguments.
+Configuration for each host are defined in [`machines`](machines), so make sure to add new hosts in there as necessary.
+If no hostname matches are found, Home Manager would attempt to find a match based on the username instead.

 ## How to add configuration for new hosts